junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 | attribute: water, cold, silvery, white, blue                 | attribute: fire, hot, gold, black, red                       |
 | when tablet attacked: cold surface got thrown hot input, think throwing red iron into cold water, white fog, golden spark | when tablet attacked: hot surface got thrown cold input, thinking throwing ice into boiling iron, black smoke, silvery ice |

-**VISUAL:** Some big explosion magical light comes from two crushing tablets, Dean throws himself toward Cas, both are in the slow motion of falling to the ground.
-While the light shows that grace is going back into Cas, Cas is has his wings spreading slowly, intuitively trying to protect Dean in the process.
+**VISUAL:** ~~Some big explosion magical light comes from two crushing tablets, Dean throws himself toward Cas, both are in the slow motion of falling to the ground.
+While the light shows that grace is going back into Cas, Cas is has his wings spreading slowly, intuitively trying to protect Dean in the process.~~ Cas hugs Dean with arms and wings and they're kissing passionately.

-###### [TBC]

 ## Chap 6 The Untold (Epilogue) (optional)